kkovlakas/gaussfree/README.md

 `gaussfree` is a library aiming at offering tools for

-* Statistical operations in situations where the Gaussian ditribution is not be correct;
+* Statistical operations in situations where the Gaussian ditribution is not correct;
-* Estimation of distirbution parameters avoiding the normal approximation;
+* Estimation of distribution parameters avoiding the normal approximation;
 * Bayesian inference; and
 * Additional helper and visualization functions.